Ahaberling/MasterThesis/ReadMe.md

 * Latest project
 * Objective: Exploring novel measurements concerned with knowledge diffusion and recombination by utilizing Latent Dirichlet Allocation and Network Analysis.
-* Data used: PATSTAT data provided by the Chair of Organization and Innovation of University of Mannheim.
+* Data used: PATSTAT data provided by the Chair of Organization and Innovation (University of Mannheim).
 * Further details: *\'MasterThesis_Haberling.pdf\'*.

 ## Instructions